September is National Preparedness Month! This year’s theme is “Prepare to Protect. Preparing for disasters is protecting everyone you love.”

 YES there will be meals included.
 If you have any special food requirements please let us know when you sign up.

 How long is the course?

 40 + hours

 $475.00 per person

-Food Allergy Awareness is ment to educate the public about life-threatening food allergies.
+Food Allergy Awareness is meant to educate the public about life-threatening food allergies.
 32 million North Americans have potentially life-threatening food allergies.
-Additionally, one in every 13 children live with a food allergy, which breaks down to about 2-3 children in every classroom.
+Additionally, one in every 13 children lives with a food allergy, which breaks down to about 2-3 children in every classroom.